 There are so many different 401(k) plans that it is impossible to give a solution that unanimously fixes all the problems for all of the 401(k) contributors out there.
 Determining whether or not you should contribute to your 401(k), how much you should contribute, and what investment option to choose depends entirely on your situation and your plan.

-The three-step framework below will enable you to maximize the benefit of your 401(k) plan.
+The four-step framework below will you know what strategy to apply to make the most of your 401(k) plan.